-Intended for Girls ages 16-19 (birth dates January 1, 1998-June 30, 2001).
+Intended for Girls ages 16-19 (birth dates January 1, 1999-June 30, 2002).
 This league was created as an alternative to high school hockey.
-We are a co-op team consisting of players from Blaine, Spring Lake Park, and Centennial players.
+We are a co-op team consisting of players from Blaine, Spring Lake Park, Centennial and surrounding area.

 The team practices 2 days most weeks up until the first game in the beginning of December.
-There are up to 20 league games with a State Tournament in March (this year is in Stillwater).
+There are up to 20 league games with a State Tournament in March.
 The league is fast paced and competitive.

 Registration will open soon!
 For more information, contact Joe Gratz.